-If you pick an inappropriate file format, then important data can be lost during the transfer of files, or worse still, the file could even become corrupted.
+If you pick an inappropriate file format, then essential data can be lost during the transfer of files, or worse still, the data could even become corrupted.
 To avoid this, a basic understanding of file formats should help.
 Animators from wow-how.com usually use the following seven popular file formats: FBX,3DS, OBJ, STL, STEP, IGES, COLLADA.
-Let us discuss each file format’s uses and hopefully, this should help in choosing the right one.
+Let us discuss each file format’s uses, and hopefully, this should help in choosing the right one.

 The FBX file format is used quite a lot in the architectural field due to its massive file support matrix.
 It can support any file containing high geometry, textures, mesh and even high-end materials.
 This file format makes transferring files simple and alleviates animators’ worries; hence it is used extensively.
 FBX is a part of game creation pipelines and is also widely used in the movie industry.
 Gaming and movies industries are where this file format is widely used.

 Autodesk is renowned for its impact on the animation industry and rightfully so.
-Afterall, it gave us 3DS Max, a 3D modeling and rendering software used and loved by all.
-Although it is now used for creating low poly models, back in the day nothing could be compare to it.
-That doesn’t mean that it has lost its viability for animators.
+After all, it gave us 3DS Max, a 3D modeling and rendering software that was the industry standard before Maya’s rise in popularity.
+Max is still the industry standard for most architectural rendering companies and used by many animations studios.
 Probably the best thing about 3DS file format is that almost all 3D software programs can read it.
-That means that importing this type of file is extremely simple and doesn’t involve complications.
+That means that importing this type of file is extremely simple and doesn’t involve installing a custom importer.
 3DS can also store properties like texture, color, and material etc. It is used mostly in the architecture, engineering and education fields.

 The OBJ file format is specific to 3D design and does not support animation, transformation or hierarchy.
 It also doesn’t store information about color by itself but rather stores this information in a separate file with the extension ‘.MTL’.
 However, its limitations don’t make it less useful because, within its scope, it is a great file format.
 Animators find it beneficial because it supports encoding of surface geometry in both its formats, i.e. approximate and precise encoding.
 The transfer of files with this format is seamless, which makes it very easy to use.
 OBJ is supported by software like Cinema 4D, MeshLab, Maya, Blender, XSI etc.